-28. AMOUNTS DUE FROM/TO RELATED COMPANIES/A DIRECTOR/AN ASSOCIATE/A JOINT VENTURE
+29. AMOUNTS DUE FROM/TO RELATED COMPANIES/A DIRECTOR/AN ASSOCIATE/ A JOINT VENTURE

 The amounts due from/to related companies were interest-free, unsecured and repayable on demand.
-As at 31 December 2023 and 2022, a director of the Company has significant influence over the related companies.
-The maximum outstanding amount during the year ended 31 December 2023 was HK\$92,000.
+As at 31 December 2024 and 2023, a director of the Company has significant influence over the related companies.
+The maximum outstanding amount for the amount due from the related company during the year ended 31 December 2024 was HK\$4,000.

 The amount due to a director is unsecured and repayable on demand.
-The balance is interest bearing at 6.5% to 7.5% (2022: 4.5% to 5.5%) per annum.
+The balance is interest bearing at 7.0% to 7.5% (2023: 6.5% to 7.5%) per annum.